OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-42.md

 ## Isaiah 42:12

-Let them give glory to the Lord and declare his praise in the coastlands.
+Let them give honour and glory to the Lord and proclaim his praise in the coastlands.

 ## Isaiah 42:13